 much for keeping it up and organized - it's such a gem.

-Lanni Orchards Inc - apples, blackberries, blueberries, figs,
+Lanni Orchards Inc - apples, blackberries, blueberries, flowers,

-(Autumn, black), strawberries, tomatoes, concessions / refreshment stand, porta-potties are available, picnic area, picnic area (bring your own food),
+(Autumn, black), strawberries, tomatoes, concessions or refreshment stand,

-raspberries blueberries grapes September grapes, corn maze, apples October
+grapes September grapes, corn maze, apples October apples, corn maze,

-apples, corn maze, pumpkins November doggie maze, holiday open house.
+pumpkins November doggie maze, holiday open house.
+(UPDATED: August 29,

 Little Rascals Orchard - apples, pumpkins, raspberries (red),